Correlation Between AGVC and EM

 Pair Trading with AGVC and EM

 The main advantage of trading using opposite AGVC and EM positions is that it hedges away some unsystematic risk.
 Because of two separate transactions, even if AGVC position performs unexpectedly, EM can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in EM will offset losses from the drop in EM's long position.The idea behind AGVC and EM pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.Check out your portfolio center.Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Price Exposure Probability module to analyze equity upside and downside potential for a given time horizon across multiple markets.
+You can also try the Insider Screener module to find insiders across different sectors to evaluate their impact on performance.

 Other Complementary Tools